 This course is the final step in developing the dissertation manuscript.
 Doctoral candidates will conduct their field study, analyze their data, and present their findings and develop Section 3 of their dissertation.
 Candidates will combine all three sections into their completed dissertation manuscript in preparation for their dissertation defense.

 Online Prerequisite: PADM 989

-This course is the last step in the DPA program.
+This course is the last step in the program.
 Doctoral candidates will defend their dissertation and finalize their dissertation manuscript for publication.